cleavr/cleaverdocs/content/documentation/databases.md

 log_bin_trust_function_creators variable)
 ```

-To move past this error, you'd have to either assign super priveleges to the user, which should be done with caution, or, more preferebly, run the following command in mysql terminal:
+To move past this error, you'd have to either assign super privileges to the user, which should be done with caution, or, more preferably, run the following command in mysql terminal:

 ```
 mysql -u USERNAME -p